dahachm/epam.devops-hometask/9/HOMETASK.md

 ### 2.2.
 Initialize the partition as a physical volume (PV)

-  Each time i tried to create new PV on /dev/sdb3, I got error message "Device /dev/sdb3 not found.".
+  Each time I tried to create new PV on /dev/sdb3, I got error message "Device /dev/sdb3 not found.".

   So I googled this issue a bit and decided to try **partprobe** - command that is used to inform the OS of partition table changes.